heart

 Analyzing gender in transportation requires challenging underlying concepts and identifying gaps in the way data are collected.
 It also requires introducing new concepts and theories that model the complex routes taken by real people.
 A study of travel in the United States between 1995 and 2001 using the concept of trip chaining has produced the following insights regarding women’s and men’s travel patterns:

 ● A greater number of women than men make multiple-stop trips when traveling between their homes and workplaces.
-However, this observed sex difference is decreasing, mainly due to an increase in trip chaining among men (between 1995 and 2001, the number of stops men made while returning home from work increased by 24%).
+This difference between women and men is decreasing, however, mainly as a result of an increase in trip chaining among men (between 1995 and 2001, the number of stops men made while returning home from work increased by 24%).

 ● Women make more short stops on the way to or from work than do men to perform household-sustaining activities, such as shopping and family errands, and working women in two-worker families were twice as likely as men in two-worker families to pick up and drop off school-age children at school during their commute.

-● Other demographic variables interact with sex in predicting trip chaining.
-For example, having a child under the age of 5 in a household increases trip chaining among both women and men—see chart (McGukin et al., 2005a).
+● Other demographic variables interact with gender in predicting trip chaining.
+For example, having a child under age 5 increases trip chaining by 54% for working women and 19% for working men—see chart (McGukin et al., 2005a).

 Gendered Innovation 3: Gathering Sex-Disaggregated Data Improves Transportation Research and Policy

-Subsequently, in planning a new commuter route project in Skåne (Sweden’s southernmost province), planners “prioritized routes that can contribute to strengthen and develop local labour market regions for women, as these regions are geographically smaller, ahead of routes that expand the wider geographical labour market regions for men” (Swedish Road Administration, 2009).
-The Swedish Road Administration has also highlighted the need for a transit system to support gender equality, and its considerations include the reality that women “take more responsibility [than do men] for household work and caring for the young and elderly” (Swedish Road Administration, 2010).
+Subsequently, in planning a new commuter route project in Skane (Sweden's southernmost province), planners "prioritized routes that contributed to strengthening and developing local labour market regions for women, as these regions are geographically smaller, ahead of routes that expand the wider geographical labour market regions for men" (Swedish Road Administration, 2009).
+The Swedish Road Administration has also highlighted the need for a transit system to support gender equality, and its considerations include the reality that women "take more responsibility [than do men] for household work and caring for the young and elderly" (Swedish Road Administration, 2010).

 Disaggregating data by sex is a first step.
 To serve a wide user base, other variables need to be considered and analyzed for how they interact with sex and gender (Audirac, 2008).
 These include: